jbinko/ADAW/README.md

 _**Mask data and secure/hide data which should not be seen by users from other geo regions or departments.**_

 Data stored in the business data domain database (here Azure SQL Database) will probably contain data across whole organization and with sensitive data.
 It's important to allow access only to subset of data based on roles accessing user belongs to.
-Typically data cross regions from different units in different geo locations, etc.
+Typically, data cross regions from different units in different geo locations, etc.
 It's not best approach to do such filtering manually in code (error prone) and also it is not desired to do it in reports itself.
 Such filtering based on security context should be done purely on the database level and all other consuming tools (including reporting tools)